 Manually change the canonical

-If you want to, it’s possible to change the canonical on a page by page basis.
+If you want to, it’s possible to change the canonical on a page-by-page basis.
 You can do this in the meta box beneath a post or page.
-There, you’ll find a box to set the canonical URL.
-This box is empty and only needs to be filled in if you would like to change the default setting.
+There, under ‘advanced’, you’ll find a box to set the canonical URL.
+This box is empty by default, and only needs to be filled in if you would like to change the default settings.
 So, don’t worry if it’s empty, because a canonical which points to the proper URL is set for every page!

 We’ve written an extensive article about why and how we should use canonicals.
 Check it out if you want know everything about rel=canonical.